— Bridie Schmidt

 The LCT doesn’t apply to commercial vehicles not specifically to carry people (for example, trucks), or those designed to carry nine passengers or more, emergency vehicles, vehicles fitted out to transport those with disabilities, or motor homes or campervans.

 The LCT threshold is the price above which the LCT kicks in.
 There are two thresholds: one for traditional internal combustion engine vehicles, and another for more fuel-efficient vehicles.
 The threshold is reviewed regularly by the Australian Taxation Office (ATO) and raised according to the Reserve Bank of Australia's economic index.
-In the 2025-2026 financial year, the threshold for fuel-efficient vehicles is $91,387 and the threshold for all other vehicles is $80,567.
+In the 2025-2026 financial year, the threshold for fuel-efficient vehicles (which consume less than 3.5L/100km) is $91,387 and the threshold for all other vehicles is $80,567.

 To work out how much LCT you would have to pay on a vehicle, first work out if it is eligible for the fuel-efficient or the standard threshold.
 Then, subtract the threshold from the vehicle’s GST-inclusive price.
 After that you must calculate the GST-exclusive amount (divide by 11 and multiply by 10) and then multiply that by the LCT rate (currently 33 per cent), as a fraction.